Wilbur G. Adam: Professional career

 He joined the Cincinnati Art Club in 1919.

 In 1921 he won second prize in the Chaloner Paris Scholarship competition of the National Academy Museum and School of New York City.
 He was a guest artist in 1921 and again in 1929 at the Louis Comfort Tiffany Foundation at Oyster Bay, Long Island, New York.

 In 1923 he and fellow Art Academy of Cincinnati student, Arthur Helwig, travelled to the Estes Park, Colorado and the Rocky Mountain National Park where the pair focused on landscape painting for a summer.
 In the summer of 1924 he took a seven-week trip to California, Yosemite, Yellowstone, Grand Canyon, and Rocky Mountains.

 In 1925 he set up a studio in Chicago where he received numerous commissions for portraiture work.
 In 1925, he won the Art Institute of Chicago's Peabody Prize for The Little Dancer.

 In the summer of 1927 he travelled to Glacier National Park and was joined for a few weeks by fellow Cincinnati painter, Matthew A. Daly.
 With his landscape paintings, Adam revealed himself as a "colorist of distinction as well as an artist who can command a view of stupendous subjects."
 His paintings, "realistic to a degree, have a vividness that is almost startling."
 He travelled again to the West in 1928 with Cincinnati colleague, Wallace Hoess.
 During his visit he would make small paintings of scenes on the spot and take them back to his studio to paint over the winter.

 After living in Chicago for nearly 25 years as an illustrator, he returned to Cincinnati in 1951 and established a studio on Highland Avenue.
 During this time he did a significant body of work for Standard Publishing and Treasure Chest as an illustrator of Biblical books and publications, including Christmas Joy (1955), Prayer Time (1955), Precious Promises (1955) Word of Cheer (1955), Life and Customs in Jesus' Time (1957) and Favorite Psalms (1960).

 After returning to Cincinnati, Adam filled his many illustration commissions, and also painted portraits, particularly of institutional and business leaders.
 His work had a decided illustrative quality.
 Using bright colors and a realistic technique, Adam's paintings reflected his great skill and experience as an illustrator.

-He served as president of the Professional Artists of Cincinnati in 1956-58 and president of the Cincinnati Art Club from 1965-1967.
+He served as president of the Professional Artists of Cincinnati in 1956-58 and president of the Cincinnati Art Club from 1965 to 1967.